 Step 3: Carry Duty-Free Bags Through Security Checks

 When you reach the security checkpoint, place your Security Tamper-Evident Bag (STEB) separately on the conveyor belt for X-ray screening.
+Do not bury it inside your backpack.
 Since TE bags are made of transparent co-ex film, security personnel can inspect the contents without opening them.

 If your flight has a layover at an international airport, check if your duty-free items meet the airport’s security standards.
 Some countries allow sealed duty-free liquor in carry-on bags, while others require transferring passengers to store liquids in checked luggage.